R1shu404/Rinux/README.md

 # Rinix - A Tiny x86 Hobby OS

-Rinix (a playful blend of "Rini's OS" or "Really Tiny Unix-like") is a minimal, educational, 16/32-bit x86 operating system written entirely in NASM assembly.
+Rinix (a playful blend of "Rishi's OS" or "Really Tiny Unix-like") is a minimal, educational, 16/32-bit x86 operating system written entirely in NASM assembly.
 It's designed to demonstrate the fundamental concepts of OS development, from booting to a simple interactive shell with an embedded filesystem.

 **This project is for learning purposes ONLY.
 It is NOT a production-ready OS.**